vtexdocs/help-center-content/docs/announcements/en/price-filters-more-search-flexibility.md

 author: 2o8pvz6z9hvxvhSoKAiZzg
 slug: price-filters-more-search-flexibility
 legacySlug: price-filters-more-search-flexibility
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: For your price management to be more dynamic, we developed more filter settings options
+announcementSynopsisEN: 'For your price management to be more dynamic, we developed more filter settings options'
 ---

 For your price management to be more dynamic, we developed more filter settings options that will enhance your experience.